 7.7.3.
 Mass indexing

-Because by default, the Standalone POJO Mapper does not know anything about where the entity data comes from, mass indexing requires plugging in a way to load entities from the other datastore.
+Because by default, the Standalone POJO Mapper does not know anything about where the entity data comes from, mass indexing requires plugging in a way to load entities en masse from the other datastore: a mass loading strategy.